All Episodes

 It's a fantasy that offers nothing to help the middle class and demeans our tradition of being both a nation of laws and a nation of immigrants.

-All right, that's the President responding today to the Supreme Court, a 4-4 split on the challenge to the President's immigration executive action, which we've all said from the beginning is illegal and unconstitutional because he's bypassing laws that were passed by previous Congresses, and through executive fiat, just rewriting the law as he decides he wants to write it.
+All right, that's the president responding today to the Supreme Court, a 4-4 split on the challenge to the president's immigration executive action, which we've all said from the beginning is illegal and unconstitutional because he's bypassing laws that were passed by previous Congresses and through executive fiat just rewriting the law as he decides he wants to write it.

-Now the decision is not a full opinion, but just a one-sentence line that says the judgment is affirmed by an equally divided court.
+Now, the decision is not a full opinion, but just a one-sentence line that says the judgment is affirmed by an equally divided court.

-And what that means is the fate of the President's immigration programs hinge on the next election.
+And what that means is the fate of the president's immigration programs hinge on the next election.

 Anyway, we've got that.

-We've got the Supreme Court upholding affirmative action in university admissions and a lot of other court rulings war that we'll get to as well.
+We've got the Supreme Court upholding affirmative action in university admissions and a lot of other court rulings that we'll get to as well.

 Once again, how could they be so wrong after so many people had their hopes driven so high that they expected convictions for all of these police officers?

-All right, here to weigh in on all of this, Danielle McLaughlin, attorney, expert, and co-wrote the Federalist Society, how conservatives took the law back from Liberals, Jay Sekulo is the chief counsel for the American Center for Law and Justice.
+All right, here to weigh in on all of this, Danielle McLaughlin, attorney, expert, and co-wrote the Federalist Society, How Conservatives Took the Law Back from Liberals.

 Jay, let's talk first about how this 4-4 tie ostensibly blocks Obama's executive action on immigration.